 And it’s also home to Motown, the hugely popular music genre that includes The Jacksons, Dianna Ross, The Temptations, and many many hit makers!

 Tourist, manufacturing and agriculture are the largest revenue-generating industries in Michigan.

 The Mackinac Bridge is one of the longest suspension bridges in the world and is located in Michigan.

 1.5 million people visit the Detroit zoo every year, making it Michigan’s largest paid family attraction.
 The zoo is home to more than 230 species and 2,000 animals.

 The world’s leading ready – to – eat cereal producer, the Kellogg’s company, is located in Michigan.
 Nicknamed the “Cereal Bowl of America”, the city of Battle Creek is one of the leading producers of cereal in the nation.

-Do you know any fun, interesting or strange facts about Michigan?
-Let us know in the comments section below!
+Do you know any fun facts about Michigan?
+Share them in the comments below!